KacperJanowski98/RAG_SQL_Agent/README.md

 - **LangChain Credentials:** Required for LangSmith (Free from your LangChain profile).
 - **Dependencies:** The necessary libraries are provided in `requirements.txt` file.
 ---

+#### TODO

+Added description of creating a vector database and added link to travel.sqlite download source.